 The in-person visit will take about 6 hours.

 Do I get any compensation for participating?

 Yes!
 We deeply appreciate you lending your time to help science and benefit other young people.
-You will receive cash compensation after each part of the study.
-For the next potion of the visit the teen will receive $180 for full participation.
-The teen also will be able to win cash prizes on some of the tasks.
+You will receive cash compensation at the end of your visit.
+For your time you will be compensated $200 and will even have the chance to win some extra bonus money!

 Is the information I provide confidential?

 Yes.
 Participation in the project is completely confidential, and information we collect about you will not be shared with anyone (including parents).
 Instead of your name, we will use a code, and no one outside the ADEPT team (including other family members) will know your name or what answers you gave.
 All data are kept under lock and key, in a secure location that only our staff has access to.
 When we prepare reports about the project, results are presented in a summary manner across 550 participants, and your name will not be used.